-This document should focus solely on the details of the fabrication, assembly of, and manufacture of your design, as if this section, as a stand-alone document, would be provided to a manufacturer.
+This document should focus solely on the details of the fabrication, assembly of, and manufacture of your design, as if this deliverable, as a stand-alone document, would be provided to a manufacturer.
 It should NOT be introducing or describing functions, specifications, etc. It should NOT be just a collection of images generated from solid-modeling software.
 Also, do not include data sheets or drawings for off-the-shelf components.
+This is a drawing set, so all content should share a common size and format; for example, the index would be on a drawing.
+There is no "cover page" per se.
+The drawing package must be contained within a single file (e.g., a single multi-page pdf)

 - a.
 Provide a detailed index to contents of fabrication package (including drawing index) - b.
 Provide a detailed Bill or Materials and/or parts list, including vendors, part numbers and prices; parts should also include drawing references. - c.
-Provide assembly view drawing(s), exploded views, etc. These views should include cross-references to subsequent part drawings. - d.
-Provide fully dimensioned, tolerance, and detailed fabrication drawings for the custom parts of your design.
+Provide assembly view drawing(s), exploded views, etc. These views should include cross-references to subsequent part drawings.
+Typically, an assembly drawing should appear as the first drawing within the set, and serves as a reference for part names, part numbering, etc. - d.
+Provide fully dimensioned, toleranced, and detailed fabrication drawings for the custom parts of your design.
+GD&T is valuable here! - e.
+The title block on each drawing, in addition to the usual information, should include the name(s) of the team member(s) principally responsible for the design of the part(s) on that drawing.

-Deliverable #3 - Team Presentation
+Deliverable #3 - Final Team Presentation